 Click below on the ‘book now’ button for more information regarding session times and venue locations.

-Young Gifted Children in ECE Settings – NESA Endorsed
+Young Gifted Children in ECE Settings – NESA Registered PD

-The focus of this 3 hour course is for teachers to develop an understanding of the physical, social and intellectual development and characteristics of children who are intellectually gifted and an understanding of how to use teaching strategies based on their interests and development.
-Participants will also examine ways to identify giftedness and their obligations under the National Quality Stands.
+The focus of this 3-hour course is for teachers to develop an understanding of the physical, social and intellectual development and characteristics of children who are gifted and an understanding of how to use teaching strategies based on the physical, social and intellectual development and characteristics of children who are gifted.

-How Children’s Brains Grow and Develop – NESA Endorsed 2018
+How Children’s Brains Grow and Develop – NESA Registered PD

 Did you know that when a baby is born, their brain actually contains more neurons than there are stars in the Milky Way?